 The Steering Committee membership is comprised of public safety users and user representatives from APCO, NASTD, the American Association of State Highway and Transportation Officials (AASHTO), the National Sheriffs’ Association (NSA), the National Council of Statewide Interoperability Coordinators (NCSWIC), an associate member from the University of Melbourne (Australia) representing academia, and four federal departments/agencies: Department of Homeland Security (DHS), Department of the Interior (DOI), Department of Justice (DOJ) and the U.S. Coast Guard (USCG).

-- Chair: Jim Downes, Department of Homeland Security (DHS) Office of Emergency Communications (OEC)
+- Chair: Jim Downes, Department of Homeland Security (DHS) Cybersecurity and Infrastructure Security Agency (CISA)